 How can you give back to this world?
 It’s given you so much.
 What unique talents, what strengths, what can you give of yourself to help make the lives of others better?

 Sometimes we’re stuck in situations that are uncomfortable for us or that might not make us happy.
 Many struggle with their career and not having a passion for it.

-Uncover ways to contribute positively in your current situation.
-Not only to the work but to the people you work with.
+Uncover ways to contribute positively to your current situation.
+Not only do the work but to the people you work with.
 Try your best to create a human environment and less of a cooperate environment.

 I love this equation.

 Consistent + Persistent + Patient + Practice = Your vision

 Your vision is a collection of your values.
 The way you want to live and give.